Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 • Pus discharge or a bad taste in the mouth

-• Fever or general malaise
+• Fever or general weakness

 Possible Complications After a Root Canal Procedure